tensorflow/tfjs-website/docs/guide/tensors_operations.md

 ## Tensors

-TensorFlow.js is a framework to define and run computations using tensors in JavaScript.
-A *tensor* is a generalization of vectors and matrices to higher dimensions.

 The central unit of data in TensorFlow.js is the `tf.Tensor`: a set of values shaped into an array of one or more dimensions. `tf.Tensor`s are very similar to multidimensional arrays.

 A `tf.Tensor` also contains the following properties: